A short video by Sandra Wilson

 Grant Bay is located on the northwest coast of Vancouver Island.
 It is one of the nicest beaches on Vancouver Island, its all-white sand from one end to the other and from the forest to the sea.
 It’s quite a drive to reach it and this means fewer people.
-Most of the time, you will find that you are the only ones there, but the beach is more than big enough for more and still provide a private area to swim/sunbath in.
+Most of the time, you will find that you are the only one there, but the beach is more than big enough for more and still provide a private area to swim/sunbathe in.
 The times that l have been there, I found I was far outnumbered by the otters and not humans.

 The area was first surveyed in the late 1860s.
 For many years the peninsula between Browning Inlet and Grant Bay was connected by trails that were built by the First Peoples, settlers to the area used these trails as well.
 Life was tough for early settlers, but the beauty of the area made up for it and these old trails were a great way to travel.